 If you have dry skin, the following essential oils for acne may work best:

-The following aromatherapy recipes give you some options for using essential oils to fight acne.
+The following essential oil recipes give you some options for dealing with acne.

 From Healing With Aromatherapy: